hack-parthsharma/SolidityCheatSheet/README.md

-# Solidity Cheatsheet and Best practices
+# Solidity Cheatsheet and Best practices you must try

 ## Motivation to study Solidity